jmcoded0/Real-Time-Network-Monitoring-with-IDS-Tools/Documenting.md

     ```
     The output confirmed that Suricata version 7.0.10 RELEASE was successfully running in SYSTEM mode, indicating that my IDS was now actively monitoring the `eth1` interface for any suspicious activities within my isolated lab network.

-* **Screenshot:**
-    **Show your Kali Linux terminal displaying the output of the `sudo suricata -c /etc/suricata/suricata.yaml -i eth1` command, indicating that Suricata has successfully started and is listening on `eth1`.**
     ![Starting Suricata IDS]![VirtualBox_Kali Linux_29_06_2025_04_14_36](https://github.com/user-attachments/assets/88b26b4c-20bb-4384-a603-dae642fb62b9)
   ## 🧪 **Phase 3: Testing Our IDS - Triggering and Verifying Alerts**